DateMasamune2000/dios/README.md

 ### Additional files

-The following Raspberry Pi files need to be sourced to be able to build the image:
+The following Raspberry Pi files need to be sourced to be able to build the image (although these are not necessary for testing on QEMU):
 - `bootcode.bin`
 - `fixup.dat`